Crossmint/wallets-quickstart/README.md

 **Learn how to:**
 - Create a wallet
-- View its balance for SOL and SPL tokens
+- View its balance for USDXM and native tokens
-- Send USDC or SOL to another wallet
+- Send USDXM or native tokens to another wallet
-- Add permissions to allow third parties to sign transactions on behalf of your wallet
+- Add delegated signers to allow third parties to sign transactions on behalf of your wallet

 ## Deploy
 Easily deploy the template to Vercel with the button below.
 You will need to set the required environment variables in the Vercel dashboard.